aws-samples/serverless-eda-insurance-claims-processing/README.md

 - Create environment
 - Go to settings, AWS Account, IAM Roles, Manage roles from AWS Management Console
 - Click on create role, after role is created, give `AdministratorAccess-Amplify` to that role.
-- Close AWS tabs and return to code catalyst
+- Close AWS tabs and return to code catalyst.
+Make a note of this role name, as you'll need this in the next step.

 #### Update and commit Workflow_c1dd.yaml file